cglorious/fruits-parlor-crown-frontend/notes.md

+###User Story

+[   ] As Luna, I want to view profiles so I can have information to guide the Sailor Scouts.
+[   ] As Luna, I want to toggle between Guardians and Villains so I can sort through information efficiently.
+[   ] As Luna, I want to add profiles for Guardians or Villains to keep track of information.

+###TODO
 [ x ] click drop down, switch views
 [ x ] add character option
 [ x ] form - load with javascript on click